Building with school sign out front. Compare UK vs US school breaks

 School Days per Year

-British schools have a reputation for being tough and you might be thinking kids are just in school longer here.
+British schools have a reputation for being tough so you might think kids are in school longer here.
 As with most things in the US, how big a difference there is in school days per year will depend on the state.
 US school years average between 160 and 180 days per year.
 180 is the most common days requirement.

 The overall amount of schooling will not feel so different if you move from a US state with 180 school days per year to England’s 190 days per year.
 What will feel very different is how the school year runs across the calendar year.